braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 There are two approaches for importing customer data into your Braze dashboard: REST API and CSV.

 {% alert important %}
-Braze does not HTML sanitize data during ingestion time.
+Braze does not sanitize HTML data during ingestion time.
 When importing data into Braze, specifically meant for personalization usage in a web browser, ensure that it is stripped of HTML, JavaScript, or any other script tag that potentially could be leveraged maliciously when rendered in a web browser.
 Alternatively, for HTML, you can use Braze's Liquid filters (strip_html) to HTML escape rendered text.

+Input:  {{ "Have <em>you</em> read <strong>Ulysses</strong>?" | strip_html }}

+Output: Have you read Ulysses?
 {% endalert %}

 ## REST API